Overview

 approved bank or brokerage account.
 Under the terms of an SLOA, the client authorizes its custodian to

-accept instructions from BTAM to transfer funds to the pre-approved account in the amount directed by
+accept instructions from BTAM to transfer funds to the pre-approved account in the amount directed by the

-custodian to transfer or move funds to any account beyond those pre-approved by the client.
+transfer or move funds to any account beyond those pre-approved by the client.

 Pooled Investment Vehicles

-Under SEC Rule 206(4)-2, BTAM is deemed to have custody over the pooled investment vehicles it
+Under SEC Rule 206(4)-2, BTAM is deemed to have custody over the pooled investment vehicles it advises

-from SEC Rule 206(4)-2(a)(2) and 206(4)-2(a)(3) as it follows the requirements of SEC Rule 206(4)-
+SEC Rule 206(4)-2(a)(2) and 206(4)-2(a)(3) as it follows the requirements of SEC Rule 206(4)-2(a)(4) and

 ITEM 16 – INVESTMENT DISCRETION